elianamusser/exploration/doc/ErrorHandling.md

 		try {
 			inputData[index] <- parsed int from c
 		} catch (exception thrown if c is not an int) {
-			throw IllegalArgumentException: "inputs must be integers"
+			throw exception: "inputs must be integers"
-		} catch (exception thrown if index out of bounds) {		//checked in while loop, but just in case throw IllegalArgumentException: "only 3 integers can be inputted" }
+		} catch (exception thrown if index out of bounds) {		//checked in while loop, but just in case throw exception: "only 3 integers can be inputted" }
 		arrIndex++

 	2) check for logical errors
-	throw error if:
+	switch(inputData):
+		either room # < 0: exception
+		distance <= 0: excei
-		room #s are the same
+		room #s the same: error
+		either room isn't in the building: error